Fibromuscular dysplasia care at Mayo Clinic

 Expertise and rankings

-- Expertise.
-Doctors trained in heart disease (cardiologists), heart surgery (cardiovascular surgeons) and others have expertise and experience treating people with fibromuscular dysplasia.
+- Doctors trained in vascular medicine, vascular and endovascular surgery, heart disease (cardiologists), heart surgery (cardiovascular surgeons), radiology, and other specialties have expertise and experience treating people with fibromuscular dysplasia.
+The Gonda Vascular Center at Mayo Clinic's campus in Minnesota offers comprehensive, specialized care for diseases affecting the blood vessels.

 Locations, travel and lodging